 - The regional plan recommends that urban development primarily occur in existing urban centers as infill development and redevelopment and within defined urban growth areas adjoining these centers.
 About 74 percent, or 40 square miles, of the 54 square miles of urban incremental development that occurred in the Region between 2000 and 2010 was consistent with regional plan recommendations. - The vast majority of housing units constructed in the Region between 2000 and 2010-an estimated 72,100 housing units, or about 86 percent of the estimated total of 84,100 housing units built in the Region during the 2000s-was provided with public sanitary sewer service consistent with regional plan recommendations. - The regional plan envisions a total of 60 major economic activity centers in the Region in the year 2035.
 By definition, these sites accommodate at least 3,500 total jobs or 2,000 retail jobs.
 Forty-five such sites existed in the Region in 2000.
 The regional plan recommended that these sites continue to serve as major centers and recommended an additional 15 major centers, all but one of which were at some stage of development when the regional plan was adopted.
+Six of these additional recommended sites had reached major economic activity center status by 2010.
 Of the 45 existing major centers in 2000, 44 retained their major center status in 2010. - The regional plan recommends 32 major parks to serve the Region.
 Such parks have an area of at least 250 acres and provide opportunities for a variety of resource-oriented outdoor recreation activities.
 Of the 32 major parks identified in the plan, 24 sites had been substantially acquired and developed for park purposes by 2000.
-Six other sites experienced significant additional facility development in accordance with the plan during the 2000s, and land was acquired for two new sites recommended in the plan. - The regional plan recommends the preservation in essentially natural, open use of the Region's primary environmental corridors.
+Six other sites experienced significant additional facility development in accordance with the plan during the 2000s, and land was acquired for two new sites recommended in the plan. - The regional plan recommends preserving primary environmental corridors in essentially natural, open use.
 About 456 square miles, representing 94 percent of the total of 487 square miles of primary environmental corridors in the Region, were substantially protected from incompatible urban development in 2010.